dlt-hub/dlt/docs/website/blog/2024-01-12-dlt-dbt-runner-on-cloud-functions.md

 ---

 :::info
 TL;DR: This article compares deploying dbt-core standalone and using dlt-dbt runner on Google Cloud Functions.
-The comparison considers various aspects along with a step-by-step deployment guide.
+The comparison covers various aspects, along with a step-by-step deployment guide.
 :::

 dbt or “data build tool” has become a standard for transforming data in analytical environments.